Generic Name: menotropins (MEN-oh-TROE-pins)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of menotropins:

-Before mixing, store menotropins refrigerated or at room temperature, 37 to 77 degrees F (3 to 25 degrees C).
+Before mixing, store menotropins refrigerated or at room temperature, between 37 and 77 degrees F (3 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Use immediately after mixing.
+Use right away after mixing.
 Discard any unused medicine.
 Keep menotropins, as well as needles and syringes, out of the reach of children and away from pets.